 What to Know About Filing a Child Sexual Abuse Lawsuit

 Child sexual abuse is sadly more common than most people assume.
-It can happen anywhere, including schools, summer camps, foster homes, churches, and other settings.
+School sexual assault is just one of many places where abuse can occur, alongside settings like summer camps, foster homes, and churches.
 If you or your child has been sexually abused, Helping Survivors wants you to know that you are not alone in your heartache and pain.
 We understand you are going through one of the most trying times of your life.

 Please know that you may be eligible to file a sexual abuse lawsuit.
 If your lawsuit is successful, you can recover financial compensation for pain and suffering, therapy fees, medical costs, and other losses.
 Contact a trusted child sexual abuse lawyer to learn about your lawsuit eligibility and legal options.